Why Russia has so many oil leaks | DW | 29.03.2021

 With an oil leak occurring somewhere in the country almost every half hour, Russia records many more spills than other oil-rich states.
 One hotspot is the Komi Republic in the far north.

-On an August morning in 1994, Ekaterina Dyachkova took her usual walk down to the Pechora River in her village of Novikbozh, in Russia's far north.
-As she approached, a strange smell of diesel stung her nose, and when she reached the water, she realized it was black.
+On an August morning in 1994, Ekaterina Dyachkova took her usual walk down to the Pechora River in her village of Novikbozh in Russia's far north.
+As she approached, a strange smell stung her nose, and when she reached the water, she realized it was black.
 Boats and their oars were covered in oil.

-"Our fishermen were coming back with sticky black nets," Dyachkova, a 62-year-old biology teacher and school director from Novikbozh, told DW.
+"Our fishermen were coming back with sticky black nets," Dyachkova, a 62-year-old biology teacher and school director, told DW.
 "It smelled like a gas station."

 The oil spill, which had occurred at nearby drilling sites in the Komi Republic town of Usinsk, went down in history as one of the biggest ever on land.
-Later, research revealed multiple breaches in old Soviet pipelines had been leaking for eight months, but the fact had been hidden from the public for as long as possible.
-When an oil slick 15 centimeters (6 inches) deep reached the river, however, it was all too evident.
+Later, research revealed that multiple breaches in old Soviet pipelines had been leaking for eight months, with the fact being hidden from the public for as long as possible.
+When an oil slick 15 centimeters (6 inches) deep reached the river, however, the disaster was all too evident.

 The full scale of the accident is still unknown, with estimates on the amount of oil that spilled ranging from 100,000 to 200,000 tons.
 More than 120 hectares (300 acres) of fragile tundra were contaminated.
 Cattle developed tuberculosis, and researchers found oil inside fish, whose bone structure had also been deformed.